Retirement age: Retirement age by country and region

 Many of the countries listed in the table below are in the process of reforming retirement ages.
 The actual retirement can be earlier or later than the public retirement age due to private pension plans or incentives to work longer.

 In some countries, one's year of birth determines their age of retirement.
 For example, in the United States as of 2025, while a person born before 1960 can retire with social security benefits at the age of 66, those born after 1960 must be 67, however an added increase can be obtained by retiring after 70.

-Denmark, whose currently age for retirees is 67, (men and woman) will also be increased to 70 by 2040.
+Denmark, whose currently age for retirees is 67, (men and women) will also be increased to 70 by 2040.

 Many European Union Member States, currently imply a retirement age of 65, in the 2020s.
 However by 2030 this will be increased to the standard 67 years in most countries.

 The average of statutory retirement age in the 34 countries of the Organisation for Economic Co-operation and Development (OECD) in 2014 was males 65 years and females 63.5 years, but the tendency all over the world is to increase the retirement age.
 This is also reflected by the findings that just over half the Asian investors surveyed region-wide said they agreed with raising the retirement age, with a quarter disagreeing and the remainder undecided.